FLASH SALES: discover new special offers every week!

 Main species and varieties

-Few species are grown in our gardens, and mainly Centranthus ruber, Garden Valerian or Red Valerian.
-This hardy species is available in a few cultivars with pink or white flowers.
-The Common Valerian is also frequently found by ponds, in shaded areas, or in our vegetable gardens.
+Few species are grown in our gardens, with Centranthus ruber being the main one, known as Garden Valerian or Red Valerian.
+This hardy species comes in several cultivars with pink or white flowers.
+Common Valerian is also frequently found by ponds, in shaded areas, or in our vegetable gardens.

-Both flower abundantly from the middle of spring until the end of summer and thrive in any well-drained soil.
+Both bloom abundantly from mid-spring until the end of summer and thrive in well-drained soil.

 The Most Popular